tig/Premise/PremiseLib/README.md

 // types between .NET and Premise. await deskButton.AddPropertyAsync("Description", PremiseProperty.PremiseType.TypePercent);

-// As long as you've previously waited on StartSubscriptionAsync you don't have to call
-// AddPropertyAsync synchronously if you don't want.
 // Notice for 'Status' we set the last parameter to true.
 This subscribes to
 // changes.
 If you don't set this to true (or separately call "SubscribeToProperty"
 // the property will not be subscribed by default.
 But the property will
-// get updated from the server initially. deskButton.AddPropertyAsync("Status", PremiseProperty.PremiseType.TypeBoolean, true);
+// get updated from the server initially. await deskButton.AddPropertyAsync("Status", PremiseProperty.PremiseType.TypeBoolean, true);

-deskButton.AddPropertyAsync("Trigger", PremiseProperty.PremiseType.TypeBoolean);
+await deskButton.AddPropertyAsync("Trigger", PremiseProperty.PremiseType.TypeBoolean);

 // Use array syntax to access the properties.
 Console.WriteLine("deskButton Status is {0}", deskbutton["Status"]);